-This year we are encouraging everyone in the Diocese to dwell on Colossians 1:15-20 and 3:12- 17 (opposite page).
-If you’ve never tried it, dig out the Spring edition of Pathways and find out how dwelling in the Word can help groups listen to scripture, to each other and to God.
+This year we are encouraging everyone in the Diocese to dwell on Acts 20.17-38 (click here for a worksheet).
+If you’ve never tried it, see the Spring edition of Pathways to find out how dwelling in the Word can help groups listen to scripture, to each other and to God.

 “It’s a gentle, but powerful process,” says the Revd Mark Bennet, Team Rector at Thatcham.
 “I’ve heard it described several times as a listening exercise, but it is more than that, and I prefer to describe it as an exercise in paying attention.